HasenMuhammad/Calculator/README.md

 Take User Input – The user selects the operation and provides two numbers.

 Display Result – The result of the chosen operation is printed neatly.

+**💡 Possible Improvements****

+Add error handling (e.g., divide by zero).

+Allow more than two numbers for averaging.

+Create a graphical user interface (GUI) using Tkinter or PyQt.

+Add colorized output using the colorama module.